Ginsburg’s death jolts chaotic presidential race as both sides prepare for Supreme Court battle

 Trump has long considered judicial appointments as the glue between him and his evangelical base.
 In the 2016 campaign, he released a list of possible Supreme Court picks as a way to prove his allegiance to social conservatives.
 And since taking office, he has nominated a record number of judges to the federal courts, including two Supreme Court justices, Neil M. Gorsuch and Brett M. Kavanaugh.

-Earlier this month, Trump updated his list of Supreme Court contenders as a way to motivate evangelicals in the run up to the election.
+Earlier this month, Trump updated his list of Supreme Court contenders as a way to motivate evangelicals in the run-up to the election.

-Rallying supporters Friday night in Bemidji, Minn. — where he delivered a lengthy and largely off-the-cuff speech without apparent knowledge of Ginsburg’s passing — Trump brought up judicial appointments.
+Rallying supporters Friday night in Bemidji, Minn. — where he delivered a lengthy and largely off-the-cuff speech without apparent knowledge of Ginsburg’s death — Trump brought up judicial appointments.

 “The Supreme Court is so important,” Trump said.
-“The next president will get one, two, three or four,” he added.
+“The next president will get one, two, three, or four,” he added.
 “I had two.”

 After leaving the stage, Trump learned of the justice’s death, and told reporters: “She just died?
 Wow.
 I didn’t know that.”